SEKOIA-IO/documentation/_shared_content/operations_center/integrations/event_hub.md

 !!! info
     Carefully store the **Consumer group** name that will be used for sekoia playbook configuration.

-#### Step 7: Create a Blob Storage for Checkpointing
+#### Step 7: Create a Storage Account with a container

-In order to allow Sekoia.io keep track of the consumed events, the next step consists in creating a dedicated **Azure Blob Storage**.
+In order to allow Sekoia.io keep track of the consumed events, the next step consists in creating a dedicated **Storage account**.

 1. Navigate to [Home > Storage accounts](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts).
 2. Create a **Storage account**.